Office of the Chairman and CEO

 - Promoting York Region locally, nationally and internationally

-- Participate in and foster activities that enhance the economic, social and environmental well-being of York Region and its residents
+- Participation in and fostering activities that enhance the economic, social and environmental well-being of York Region and its residents

 Regional Chair Statements